What is the Participative Leadership Style? Pros and Cons

 Participative leadership is a style of democratic management that actively encourages employees to participate in decision-making.
 Participative leaders are willing to listen to their team members.
 They understand that all workers have valuable insight and experience to offer.

 This style of leadership is based on the principle that employees should be involved in the decisions that affect them on the job.
-Participative leaders value their employees’ input and make an effort to integrate it into company decisions whenever possible.
-They also believe in transparency when it comes to sharing information about company issues or strategies with their teams.
+Participative leaders value their employees’ input and attempt to integrate it into company decisions whenever possible.
+They also believe in transparency, sharing information about company issues or strategies with their teams.

 Characteristics of a Participative Leader

 As a participative leader, you’re a good listener and are willing to make changes.
-You also delegate tasks to others and empower them so they can do their own jobs effectively.
+You also delegate tasks to others and empower them to do their jobs effectively.
 But even though you share power with your employees, you still have the ultimate authority in making decisions for the company or organization.

 A participative leader is collaborative and mindful of other people’s ideas when making decisions or solving problems at work.
 A participative leader is open-minded.
-They don’t always think that they’re right or always know what’s best for everyone else.
+They don’t always think they’re right or always know what’s best for everyone else.
 Instead, they listen carefully when someone else presents an idea or solution.
-Because this person may have unique knowledge about something that could help solve the problem at hand.
+Because this person may have unique knowledge about something that could help solve the problem.

 Examples of Participative Leaders